gautamigolani/gautamigolani.github.io/_projects/2_project.markdown

        </video>
     </div>
 </div>
-Visualization of the manipulator before and after implementation of the scheme and controller
+<b>Visualization of the manipulator before and after implementation of the scheme and controller</b>
 </center>

 <br>